Toronto Wolfpack and Hull KR: Promotion successes give cause for celebration

 There may be two French clubs in there if Catalans are relegated.

 There will also be several of the usual suspects.
-The clubs from the traditional heart-land who tend to bob and weave around the top reaches of the Championship, such as Featherstone and Halifax.
+Firstly, the clubs from the traditional heartland who tend to bob and weave around the top reaches of the Championship, such as Featherstone and Halifax.

 And then one of the current Super League clubs currently in relegation trouble - Widnes, Leigh or the aforementioned Catalans - will inevitably be parachuted into that mix as well.